streamnative/function-mesh-website/docs/pulsar-connector.md

 ---

-Pulsar IO connectors consist of Source and Sink.
-Sources pass through data from external systems into Pulsar while Sinks output data from Pulsar into external systems.
+Pulsar IO connectors consist of source and sink.
+Sources pass through data from external systems into Pulsar while sinks output data from Pulsar into external systems.
 Function Mesh supports defining Sources and Sinks through the Function CRD.

 # Prerequisites

 - Create a Kubernetes cluster.
-- Create a pulsar cluster.
+- Create a Pulsar cluster.
 - Install FunctionMesh operator and CRD into Kubernetes.
-- Set up the external Source/Sink system to communicate with the Pulsar connector.
+- Set up the external source/sink system to communicate with the Pulsar connector.

-# Create Source
+# Create source

-To create a Source, follow these steps.
+To create a source, follow these steps.

-1. Define a Source named `source-sample` by using a YAML file and save the YAML file `source-sample.yaml`.
+1. Define a source named `source-sample` by using a YAML file and save the YAML file `source-sample.yaml`.

     ```yml
     apiVersion: cloud.streamnative.io/v1alpha1